coder/coder/docs/admin/high-availability.md

 nicely with Coder.

 For Coder to operate correctly, every node must be within 10ms of each other and Postgres.
-We make a best-effort attempt to warn the user when inter-coder latency is too high, but if requests start dropping, this is one metric to investigate.
+We make a best-effort attempt to warn the user when inter-Coder latency is too high, but if requests start dropping, this is one metric to investigate.
-Note that this latency requirement applies _only_ to coder services.
-Coder will operate correctly even with few seconds of latency on workspace <-> coder and user <-> coder connections.
+Note that this latency requirement applies _only_ to Coder services.
+Coder will operate correctly even with few seconds of latency on workspace <-> Coder and user <-> Coder connections.

 ## Setup